Cheats (film): Plot

 World history teacher Mrs. Herman, nicknamed "the grade book" for keeping a meticulous written record of her students' daily behaviors, is about to give her class their final exam.
 Julie, resentful for being waitlisted by Tufts University and having to compete with cheaters for good grades, convinces the other girls to stop giving their notes to the boys.
 Sammy decides to exclude himself from cheating on the history final.
 Victor takes his frustration out on Herman's adopted sons with a cruel prank phone call, but is convinced by Handsome to apologize to them and recruit their help in stealing their mother's answer key.
 Victor and Handsome nickname them "Greedy" and "Horny" for demanding $400 and a date with a girl they both have a crush on.
 Victor receives the answer key from them, and the crew of six - Handsome, Victor, Applebee, and three new accomplices - forsake crib sheets in favor of making up an obscene song to help them memorize the answers.
-Principal Stark is convinced that Sammy and Victor have turned over a new leaf, and decides not to punish them after all.
+Principal Stark is convinced that Sammy and Victor have turned over a new leaf and decides not to punish them after all.

-Towards the end of their senior year, Mrs. Herman uses her grade book as leverage against her students while they're seeking college admissions, spurring Handsome and Victor to steal and destroy her grade book.
-The collective punishments given to the class, and lack of grading data jeopardizing their final grades, threatens to turn Handsome's and Victor's classmates against them.
+Towards the end of their senior year, Mrs. Herman uses her grade book as leverage against her students as they apply to college, spurring Handsome and Victor to steal and destroy it.
+The collective punishments imposed on the class and the lack of grading data, which jeopardizes their final grades, threaten to turn Handsome's and Victor's classmates against them.
 Principal Stark receives an anonymous letter that blames Victor alone for stealing the grade book, and Stark trusts Sammy - a founding member of the student court - to confirm Victor's guilt.
-Handsome, Victor and Sammy (now working as a double agent to help his friends) suspect Applebee wrote the letter, and having to prevent anyone from Herman's class from naming them on their upcoming video depositions.
-Handsome tries to intimidate Julie by convincing her that students will chant "Julie is a rat" during their graduation ceremony.
+Handsome, Victor, and Sammy (now working as a double agent to help his friends) suspect Applebee wrote the letter, and have to prevent anyone from Herman's class from naming them on their upcoming video depositions.
+Handsome tries to intimidate Julie by claiming that students will chant "Julie is a rat" at their graduation ceremony.
 Victor goes overboard in trying to intimidate Applebee, causing Applebee to immediately testify that Victor is guilty.